dthorburn/Gambiae_Sex_Seq/README.md

 Steps to run this pipeline:
 1. Install a recent version of [nextflow](https://github.com/nextflow-io/nextflow).
 2. Clone this repository using `git clone` into your working directory.
-3. Create the conda environment using `conda env create --name NanoIsoExpress --file ./Conda_Environments/NanoIsoExpress.yml` from the Conda_Environment subsidectory [anaconda environment built: 02/2023]
+3. Create the conda environment using `conda env create --name NanoIsoExpress --file ./Conda_Environments/NanoIsoExpress.yml` from the Conda_Environment subsidectory [anaconda environment built: 02/2023].
+4. Clone the [ESPRESSO](https://github.com/Xinglab/espresso/tree/main/src) source perl scripts and change permissions to enable execution.
-4. Update the project directory path and add required (and optional) arguments in the `RNA_Isoform.sh` script.
+5. Update the project directory path and add required (and optional) arguments in the `RNA_Isoform.sh` script.
-5. Run the pipeline using `qsub RNA_Isoform.sh`.
+6. Run the pipeline using `qsub RNA_Isoform.sh`.

 For a more detailed help message run `sh RNA_Isoform.sh --help`